oscerd/camel-cassandra-servicemix-example/README.md

 # Camel Cassandra Component Servicemix Example

+This is a simple example of a Camel route based on the Camel-cassandra component (https://github.com/oscerd/camel-cassandra) I've developed.
+This route will be deployed on Apache Servicemix.

 # Setting up the environment and deployment

+To run this example you need to follow these instructions.

 # Setting up Apache-Cassandra

-This is a simple example of a Camel route based on the Camel-cassandra component (https://github.com/oscerd/camel-cassandra) I've developed.

-To run this example you need to:

 - Install Apache Cassandra from http://cassandra.apache.org/download/ .
 In my configuration I've used Apache Cassandra version 2.1.2.